 How are you today?
-I mean how are you financially?
+I mean, how are you financially?

-Knowing Your Net Worth:
+Know Your Net Worth:

-- will allow you to set near term and long term goals.
+- Will allow you to set near-term and long-term goals.

-- track its changes for better money management.
+- Track changes for better money management.

-- highlight your liquid asset balances.
+- Highlight your liquid asset balances.

-- pay down high-cost debt.
+- Pay down high-cost debt.

-- refinance your mortgage loans.
+- Refinance your mortgage loans.

-- encourage you to save and invest more.
+- Encourage you to save and invest more.

-- buy your own home, rather than high rent.
+- Buy your own home, rather than high rent.

 You need to know the difference between net worth and net income.